 - We will send the information about your appeal to this organization.
-This information is called your "case file" or "Evidence Packet."
-We will send you a free copy of your Evidence Packet. - You have a right to give the Office of Administrative Hearings additional information to support your appeal. - During your hearing, the Hearing Officer at the Office of Administrative Hearings will take a careful look at all of the information related to your appeal, and will hear from you and from staff from your plan about your request.
+This information is called your "case file."
+You have the right to ask us for a copy of your case file. - You have a right to give the independent review organization additional information to support your appeal. - Reviewers at the independent review organization will take a careful look at all of the information related to your appeal.

-If you had a "fast" appeal at Level 1, you MAY also have a "fast" appeal at Level 2
+If you had a "fast" appeal at Level 1, you will also have a "fast" appeal at Level 2

-- For the "fast appeal" the review organization must give you an answer to your Level 2 appeal within 72 hours of when it receives your appeal.
-In some cases, even though you had a fast appeal for Level 1, you will not automatically receive a fast appeal at Level 2.
-You will get a fast appeal if using the standard deadlines could cause serious harm to your health or hurt your ability to regain maximum function. - If your request is for a medical item or service and the Office of Administrative Hearings needs to gather more information that may benefit you, it can take up to 14 more calendar days.
-The Office of Administrative Hearings can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.
+• For the "fast appeal" the review organization must give you an answer to your Level 2 appeal within 72 hours of when it receives your appeal.

+• If your request is for a medical item or service and the independent review organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+The independent review organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.